Plopix/remote-ssh-keys/README.md

             - "plaintext_plopix"
 ```

-Here that is pretty simple, if someone try to login as `s.morel`, the system
+Here that is pretty simple, if someone tries to login as `s.morel`, the system
-will loop and look online on each providers (github, url, and plain) to find
+will loop and look online on each provider (github, url, and plain) to find
 public keys.
-If the SSH client match a public key with a private proposed then
+If the SSH client matches a public key with a private proposed then
 the user is logged.

-This little tool avoid you to manage your SSH Keys.
+This little tool avoids you to manage your SSH AuthorizedKeys. (~/.ssh/authorized_keys)

 ```bash
 /etc/init.d/ssh restart